Cause

 Coccidiosis in young calves is caused by infection by protozoan parasites called Eimeria spp. which parasitize the lining of the alimentary tract causing diarrhoea.

 E. zuernii, E. bovis and E. alabamensis are the most common and pathogenic.
-Infection causes a loss of absorptive capacity of the gut with consequent diarrhoea and possibly dysentery.
+They are host specific, meaning these species only affect calves, and will not cause disease in sheep, and vice versa.
+Infection causes a loss of absorptive capacity of the gut with consequent diarrhoea, which can contain blood and mucous in some cases.
+Disease is most frequently seen in calves age 3 weeks to six months of age, and can be seen in indoor and outdoor environments.
 Outbreaks of disease are commonly seen 3-4 weeks after mixing groups of recently-weaned dairy calves.
 Disease outbreaks occur in young dairy calves associated with overstocking and contaminated accommodation.
-Contaminated watercourses are a major risk of coccidiosis for young spring-born beef calves while at pasture during the summer.
+Contaminated watercourses are a major risk of coccidiosis for young spring-born beef calves while at pasture during the summer, as well as congregation around feed and water troughs after turnout.

 Fig 1 Outbreaks of coccidiosis can occur in calves associated with contaminated surface water (note the midden in the background).